DayoungLim/topic-classification-publications/ReadMe.md

 ```
 cd final-classification
 ```
 2. Assuming that you have the data set ready, run the files in order.
-For step 1, you have two options so please read carefully and follow the instructions accordingly.
+For step 1, you have two options so please read carefully and follow the instructions accordingly (Be careful since specific names of files and tables differ for code in 'initial-classifications' folder).

 You can populate and save the data set as .csv file using A3k with SQL queries in files that start with 1.
+Then, convert .csv file to 'works-with-abstract-title-topics.db' file with 'expanded_abstract' as the table name.

 ```
 a3k query crossref 'April 2022 Public Data File from Crossref' \
   --query 'add SQL query' \
-  --output stratified-samples.csv \
+  --output crossref_data.csv \
   --output-encoding use utf-8-sig
 ```
 or

-Run the .py file in the case of memory shortage while converting .csv to .db .
+Run the .py file in the case of memory shortage while converting .csv to .db.
 This requires 'April 2022 Public Data File from Crossref' to be saved in .db file.
-In this project, it is named as crossref.db.

 ```
 python 1-get-works.py